bootique/bootique-kafka/README.md

 # bootique-kafka-client

 Integration of Kafka client for Bootique.
-Supports various versions of the Kafka client.
+Supports versions 0.8 and 0.10 of the Kafka client, as described below.
+The older 0.8 client requires Zookeeper connection for consumer.
+0.10 bootstraps directly with Kafka.

 ## Usage - Kafka Broker 0.10 and Newer